Google Analytics Commerce Dashboard for Data Studio

 For example, you might want to create a filter based on a custom dimension.
 The Google Analytics Demo Account has a custom dimension for “Sales Region” which you can try with this template if you have access to the demo data.
 The screenshots below show how to change the Country filter to a filter for Sales Region – edit the Filter control properties and choose the custom dimension by searching the list.

-Search for your own custom dimensions and change the filters to make them more useful and relevant for your eCommerce reporting!
+Search for your own custom dimensions and change the filters to make them more useful and relevant for your commerce reporting!